-When using your toilet, fill the toilet 3⁄4 full of water.
-To add water to the toilet bowl, push the pedal lever 1/4 of the way down until the desired water level is reached.
-To flush the toilet, push down on the lever until the water swirls.
-A small amount of water should remain in the bowl.
+When using your mid-toilet, fill the toilet /4 full of water.
+To add water to the toilet bowl, lift the flush handle to fill the bowl until the desired water level is reached.
+To flush the toilet, push the handle down then release it.
+When using your rear macerator toilet (if your coach is furnished with one) press the "add water" switch (Figure 13-9) to desired water level.
+To flush the toilet, press the "flush" switch then release it.